Maximizing Net Tuition

 Understanding Need-Based Aid

 Most schools award financial aid to roughly 25% of their student body.
 It’s difficult to meet financial needs for an entire student body or to completely meet a single student’s financial needs.
 With need disparity in mind, schools should consider how they can create the most benefit with their financial aid.

 According to NAIS, the median net tuition revenue covers about 81% of median net costs per student.
 To maximize revenues, schools should recognize how financial need functions in different income groups and implement strategies that maximize the value of the aid your school awards.
 Additionally, schools can find ways to increase funding to their financial aid programs, such as fundraising events, sponsorships and benefactor funding.

 Learn More About School Management Solutions With TADS

 TADS is a trusted leader in management solutions for K-12 private institutions in the United States.
 Our software helps schools make the most of their resources to provide students equitable access to great educational experiences.
-To learn more about maximizing net tuition, read our full whitepaper online or contact TADS today!
+To learn more about maximizing net tuition, read our full whitepaper or contact TADS today!